The 10 Best 50th Birthday Ideas in London

 Press for Champagne at Bob Bob Ricard

 This roaringly proud ’20s-style establishment is most famous for having a “Press for Champagne” button in each of its intimate royal blue and shimmering gold booths.
 And if you can’t justify a champagne buzzer to reward yourself for living half a century, well, what was the point in it all?
 The food is British-meets-Russian (think caviar and beef wellingtons).
 For anyone who considers themselves too fun for stuffy fine-dining tasting menus but still likes good food, this is the venue you’re looking for.
+And stick to the theme of impressively high quality by resigin in one of London's finest luxury vacation rentals.

 Have sky-high drinks at The Shard